Soli Deo gloria

 DISCLAIMER: I do NOT own How To Train Your Dragon.
-Here's a Fishlegs sort of centric fic, so, something somewhat out of the norm.
+Here's a Fishlegs-centric fic, so, something somewhat out of the norm.
 Here we go, my FanFiction peeps!

-Hiccup's quick eyes looked about the small shabby forge, hopeful to find a large grey hammer that he needed.
-Astrid had asked him the day before if he could sharpen her axe and he had gladly accepted.
-There was just one thing about it; she was hoping to have it done for free.
+Hiccup's quick eyes searched the small shabby forge, hopeful to find a large grey hammer that he needed.
+Astrid had asked him the day before if he could sharpen her axe, a request he'd happily accepted.
+There was just one thing about it: she hoped to have it done for free.
 Hiccup, being, well, Hiccup, gladly took the job.
 Upon asking Gobber about it, the older blacksmith said, "Hiccup, if I tol' ya once, I tol' ya a towsand 'imes, no free joobs!"

-While Gobber had gone on and on on how about they would never make any money doing that, Hiccup couldn't help but think that Astrid deserved a free job, it was her, after all, who helped him win against the Queen Dragon.
-And so here he was now, he had timed everything perfectly so that while Gobber went to have his usual cup of mead in Mead Hall, he had just enough time to sharpen the blade.
+While Gobber had gone on and on on how about they would never make any money doing that, Hiccup couldn't help but think that Astrid deserved a free job; it was her, after all, who helped him win against the Queen Dragon.
+And so here he was now—he had timed everything perfectly so that while Gobber went to have his usual cup of mead in Mead Hall, he had just enough time to sharpen the blade.
 Of course, just because he had killed a dragon didn't mean that he had gotten over being clumsy.
-In his haste, he had dropped the axe, having the head of it clunk against the work bench and it nearly got knocked off.
+In his haste, he dropped the axe; the head of it clunked against the workbench and it nearly got knocked off.

-"Oh, geez, Fishlegs!
+"Oh, man, Fishlegs!
 You scared me!"
 Hiccup gasped.
-The fishbone leaned against the bench and retorted, trying to catch his breath, "I DO NOT scream like a girl!"
+The fishbone leaned against the bench and retorted, trying to catch his breath, "I do not scream like a girl!"

 "Do not!
-It's just high pitched!"
+My scream just so happens to be high-pitched!"
 Hiccup said in defense.
 He sighed and turned back to the axe.
 Fishlegs, a bit curious, walked over to the bench and slowly stroked the axe handle thoughtfully.
 Hiccup gave him an indignant look.
 Fishlegs ignored him and asked, "Why were you hiding this?"

 "I-I wasn't hiding it!"
 Hiccup immediately stammered.